 » Arriving and departing from Istanbul, Turkey

 You can travel to Istanbul by bus, train, boat or flights, the best option will depend on where you are coming from.
-All the major budget airlines fly to Ataturk and Sabiha Airport, also Turkish Airlines has good connection from all around the world.
+All the major budget airlines fly to Istanbul Airport and Sabiha Airport, Turkish Airlines has good connections from all around the world.
 Also check the flight fares on Skyscanner or Kiwi.com.